 Habitat: Buttercups comprise about 275 different species.
 With it's golden-yellow flowers with shining petals, R. hsipidus grows on the wetland path in the Woodland Garden.
 A plant of semi-moist areas and rich loamy soils, it needs dappled sunlight in spring during flowering and then the leaves remain over summer in the shade.
 Roots are fibrous, without tubers.
 Plant types that were formerly classified as R. septentrionalis are usually found in more moist soil.

-Names: The generic name Ranunculus, is from two Latin words, 'rana' meaning ' frog' and 'unculus' meaning 'little' and together they refer to a group of plants, many of which grow in moist places - like little frogs.
+Names: Ranunculus hispidus is in Ranunculus Sect.
+Ranunculus.
+The generic name Ranunculus, is from two Latin words, 'rana' meaning ' frog' and 'unculus' meaning 'little' and together they refer to a group of plants, many of which grow in moist places - like little frogs.
 The species, hispidus, means 'with fine hair'.
 The variety name, nitidus, is from the Latin word niteō, meaning 'to shine'.
 The family name of Buttercup, used to be "Crowfoot', hence the continuation of the old name in many of the species common names.
 The author name for the plant classification - “Michx.” is for Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
-His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
+Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803, published posthumously, and containing the description of this species).
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva.

 Common Names: Some of the Buttercups have assumed the same common name as others of the genus.
 R. hispidus is variously listed as Swamp Buttercup, Hispid Buttercup, Bristly Buttercup and Rough Buttercup.
 Bristly Buttercup is also applied to R. pensylvanicus.
 Best to stick with the scientific name.